symmetric monoidal (∞,1)-category of spectra

 A Hopf algebroid is a (possibly noncommutative) generalization of a structure which is dual to a groupoid (equipped with atlas) in the sense of space-algebra duality.
 This is the concept that generalizes Hopf algebras with their relation to groups from groups to groupoids.

-More details on the case of the Hopf algebroids associated to groupoids, i.e. the convolution Hopf algebroid and groupoid Hopf algebroid see the entry Hopf algebroid over a commutative base.
+More details on the case of the Hopf algebroids associated to groupoids, i.e. the convolution Hopf algebroid and groupoid Hopf algebroid, as well as stable homotopy examples like Steenrod algebra, see entry Hopf algebroid over a commutative base.

 In the general case we should distinguish left and right bialgebroids, see bialgebroid.